ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 ## Array Networks VPN Standalone Client
 {: #array-networks-vpn-standalone-client}

-If any of the clients mentioned earlier in this document do not work for you, check the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html) support page for a list of downloadable links to Windows, Linux, and MacOS standalone clients.
+If any of the clients mentioned earlier in this document do not work for you, check the Array Networks [Clients and Tools](https://support.arraynetworks.net/prx/001/http/supportportal.arraynetworks.net/downloads/downloads.html) support page or their [Client Software Download for AG Products](http://client.arraynetworks.com.cn:8080/en/troubleshooting) page for a list of downloadable links to Windows, Linux, and MacOS standalone clients.

 ## SSL VPN POPs (sites)
 {: #ssl-vpn-pops}